UCD-DART/vectorsurv.org/_docs/maps/invasive.md

 Mousing over any bar brings up a tooltip with detailed counts.

-Charted collection events are aggregated based on the selected timeframe:
+Based on the selected timeframe, charted collection events are aggregated:

 - By week when the selected timeframe is 2 years or less
 - By month when the timeframe is between 2 and 5 years